grantmacken/nginx-exist/README.md

 ##Installing##

- On your local machine you will have to run as sudo `sudo make exist-install` while on your ssh remote vps, you should be root so `make exist-install`
+ On your local machine you will have to run as sudo `sudo make exist-install`

+ On your ssh remote VPS, you should be root so `make exist-install`

 This will